Yenya/ibus-altitude-sensor/README.md

 The I-Bus code is in the main file [ibus-sensor.c](ibus-sensor.c).
 It provides the following sensors:

-* Temperature sensor from BMP180
+* Temperature sensor from BMPxxx
 * Altitude relative to the power-on value
 * Absolute altitude (reported as GPS-Altitude sensor)
 * Maximum relative altitude reached since power on